tig-dev/3D-web-platform/documentation/Team-Biographies.md

 - Web or mobile application for reporting locations/areas that may be problematic for people with disabilities of any kind

 ---

+### Joshua Poole

+### Contact Information

+* School Email: poolejd@mail.uc.edu
+* Personal Email: joshdpoole12@gmail.com

+### Co-op or other Related Experiences
+*  GE Digital – Identity Management (IDM) Team (May 2019 - December 2019)
+    * Developed multiple processes and applications to support IDM’s ability to enforce expected work quality standards
+        * Pull Request Checker
+            * An automated code reviewing process implemented into an existing pull and release pipeline on TeamCity
+        * Datawarehouse Loaders
+            * Scheduled processes to pull data from APIs and external databases and store it into large database tables
+        * Applicated Health Plugin
+            * A plugin for GE's implementation of Sailpoint: IdentityIQ (an identity management software) to display the health of connected applications
+            * Displays current and historical health data in sortable tables on a web page

+* EEP – Individual Upskilling (May 2020 - August 2020)
+    * Took classes on web development, Javascript frameworks, Angular, and Android development

+### Skills
+* Language Experience: Java, Ruby, Angular, Python, C++, C
+* Database Experience: Oracle, MySQL, SQLite, PostgreSQL
+* Tool Experience: IntelliJ IDEA, RubyMine, DataGrip, Visual Studio Code, Tomcat, Postman, TeamCity, AWS SDK, Rally Kanban

+### Areas of Interest
+* Web development
+* Database and API applications
+* Computer graphics and game development
+* Cloud and mobile computing

+### Projects Sought
+* Website for a business to interact with their clients/consumers
+* Application for students and faculty of a university to report problems such as graffiti, potholes, and pests on campus

+---